BloodSharp/java-play/README.md

 7. ColorPanel–shows  the  current  color  and  opens  a  JColorChooser  for  selecting  additional colors
 8. MenuBar–represents the application’s menu bar with several different options
 9. ToolButton–represents the tool button the user can click on to select the desired tool for drawing

+The sourcecode of theapplication consists of numerous classes and inner classes, as shown in the UML diagram below.